DataScienceLU/mlflow-heroku/README.md

-# mlflow with basic auth
+# :cyclone:	MLflow with basic authentication

+This project is primarly a [soundsensing/mlflow-easyauth](https://github.com/soundsensing/mlflow-easyauth) fork.

-Standard [mlflow](https://mlflow.org/) does not have any authentication for the web-interface.
+Standard [MLflow](https://mlflow.org/) does not have any authentication for the web-interface.
 This project adds basic HTTP authentication with a single username, password to the web interface.
 And packages this up in a easy-to-install Docker image.